robbtraister/fusion/documentation/engine/CONSUMER.md

 ## Consumer

 The first thing that you need to do is designate your component as a consumer of the data you need.
 There is a single consumer wrapper that includes all of the globally provided data and can be accessed simply by requiring in `consumer`.
-It can be used as either a base class or an HOC, as follows:
+It should be used as a higher-order component (HOC), as follows:

--   HOC:
+-   Functional Component:

 ```jsx
 const React = require('react')